briankoser/sfc-listeners-guide/episodes/0275-top-5-topics-weve-never-done.md

 last_listen: 2019-12-12
 recommendation: no
-recommendation_reason: "Per Ben, alternate title is \"Show Planning: The Episode\""
+recommendation_reason: "Per Ben, \"Show Planning: The Episode\""
 ---
 A listener suggests a {% work "Wheel of Time" %} episode.
 Ben does not recommend the books and Matt said he certainly won't read them.